 Student racing team ETSEIB Motorsport uses 3D printing to manufacture end parts for their electric vehicles.
-Thanks to additive manufacturing, pieces like cooling ducts for brakes can be customized for each circuit to ensure the car’s best possible performance independently of the external conditions.
+Thanks to additive manufacturing, pieces like cooling ducts for brakes can be customized for each circuit to ensure the car’s best possible performance, independently of external conditions.

-Formed by students from the Barcelona School of Industrial Engineering (ETSEIB) and the Barcelona School of Telecommunications Engineering (ETSETB), the ETSEIB Motorsport team focuses on designing and building two cars which they use to compete in the Formula Student tournament against other teams from all around the world.
+Made up of students from the Barcelona School of Industrial Engineering (ETSEIB) and the Barcelona School of Telecommunications Engineering (ETSETB), the ETSEIB Motorsport team focuses on designing and building two cars that they use to compete in the Student Formula tournament against other teams from all around the world.
 Both of their vehicles are 100% electric, one driven by a pilot and the other one driverless.

 That’s how the engineers of the group started investigating the possibilities of 3D printing to produce some of their end-use parts, a technology that has since been fully incorporated thanks to its great results.
 ETSEIB Motorsport is currently using 3D printing to manufacture cooling ducts for brakes, customized for each circuit they race in and fabricated in PAHT CF15.

 A matter of brakes

 When it comes to these vehicles, the performance of the brakes is directly related to the temperature at which they work.
 This temperature increases the more you brake and, the higher the temperature, the lower the coefficient of friction and, consequently, the worse the braking.